ranja-sarkar/stats/statistical models/readme.md

 These models are also effective for (supervised) deep learning tasks like CNNs (image recognition, computer vision) and RNNs (time-series analysis, NLP).

-**Generative models** estimate parameters from the data given a likelihood function and use the Bayes’ theorem to calculate the posterior probability (see formula below). **GAN** is the best example of a generative model, wherein the generative subnetwork generates new data points (new probability distribution) and the discriminator classifies them into real or fake.
+**Generative models** estimate parameters from the data given a likelihood function and use the Bayes’ theorem to calculate the posterior probability (see formula below). **GAN** is a generative model which uses two submodels, the generative submodel/subnetwork generates new data points (new probability distribution) and the discriminator subnetwork classifies them into real or fake.
+Another example is **Bayesian Network** which uses a directed acyclic graph (DAG) to draw (probabilistic) inferences.
+Some other examples are Naive Bayes, hidden Markov Model (HMM), LDA (latent Dirichlet allocation).

 <img width="457" alt="2" src="https://github.com/user-attachments/assets/9a9974e9-ae88-400d-b40e-ca7269dbe3bb">